JAlycee/JAlycee/README.md

 JavaScript Developer | Strategic Communications Specialist | Metaverse Enthusiast
 ---------------------------------------------------------------------------------

-### I've been coding for 1.5 years.
+### I've been coding for 1 year.
 I finally decided to go all in and joined LaunchCode in 2023.

 ### While I'm still learning, I've gained proficiency in the following areas: - \*\*Languages\*\*: \[JavaScript, Java, HTML, CSS\] - \*\*Frameworks\*\*: \[React\] - \*\*Tools\*\*: \[Visual Studio Code, IntelliJ IDEA, CodeSandbox, GitHub, Figma, Webflow\]
 #### 📚 Learning Journey : My coding journey has been an enjoyable and insightful learning experience.
 I've gone from knowing very little about coding to learning JavaScript, Java, and React in just a short while.
 Each project I complete brings me closer to my goal of becoming a skilled developer.